 Learn More

-Complete the form to learn more about earning a degree in communication sciences and disorders
+Complete the form to learn more about earning a degree in communication sciences and disorders.

 In ACU’s CSD program, we integrate faith with our teaching.
 You’ll learn about communication, from birth to the elderly; about disorders such as autism, cleft palate, genetic syndromes, Parkinson’s and Alzheimer’s; and how to professionally and effectively communicate with patients and their families.
 You’ll gain knowledge both in and out of the classroom from faculty mentors who are passionate about helping others and view their work as a ministry.

-Bachelor of Science in Communication Sciences and Disorders
+B.S. in Communication Sciences and Disorders

 These are the important details you will need to keep in mind as you prepare your application and degree plan.

-Required
+Required Hours

 *Based on track selection